CLARIAH/wp6-missieven/README.md

 This is **work in progress!**

+*   2020-11-15 A new TF version (0.3) has been delivered Footnote bodies and marks have been checked and corrected, all encoded footnote marks have been linked to all encoded footnote bodies.
 *   2020-10-13 A new TF version (0.3) has been delivered Footnote bodies are almost all checked and corrected (12247 in total), footnote marks have been checked